northeastern-rc/rc-public-documentation/docs/source/containers/apptainer.md

 (apptainer)=
 # Apptainer on Explorer

-Apptainer is the container runtime engine for the Explorer cluster and is installed system wide on every node.
+Apptainer is the container runtime engine for the Explorer cluster and is installed system-wide on every node.
 With Apptainer, you can run existing containers or pull and run your own custom container.

 :::{note}
-The commands `apptainer` and `singularity` can be used interchangibly on the explorer cluster.
+The commands `apptainer` and `singularity` can be used interchangibly on the Explorer cluster.
 :::

 ## How to run a container with Apptainer